Ene Elizabeth Adeka is crazy!

 For now, this is where I have planted my feet and I have decided to be faithful and committed to it.
-You’re not qualified to receive further instructions if you did not follow the last to the latter.
+You’re not qualified to receive further instructions if you did not follow the last instruction to the latter.
 I am an obedient child.

 Double line spacing is better.
 It helps the reader scan through your writing easily.
 Two is also always better than one for there is a reward for their labour…if you know what I mean.

-Major Influences in Writing?
+Major influences in writing?

-This one may surprise you…
+This one might surprise you…